All About Water/Wastewater Engineers

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Acting Section Chief

-There were about 53,800 jobs for Water/Wastewater Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 53,800 jobs in the United States for Water/Wastewater Engineer.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Water/Wastewater Engineer by 2026.
-The BLS estimates 4,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Water/Wastewater Engineer are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Water/Wastewater Engineer ranges between $53,180 and $137,090.